Having raised chickens since childhood, finding the best ways to tend to them is a rewarding and sometimes challenging hobby of mine.

-3. Choosing the Right Chicken Breed
+3. Choose the Right Chicken Breed for Your Purpose

 Chickens are wonderful animals.
 They are like the coconut.
 You see, the coconut can be used in many ways—from the leaves to the roots.
 In more ways than one, chickens are bred and raised because they can reap a lot of benefits.
 In Asian countries, chickens are eaten from beak to feet, making it one of the most sought-after poultry products in the animal community.

 Chickens are not only used only for food, but for ornamental purposes as well.
 It all depends on the owner of the poultry farm if she's going to raise chickens for food or exhibition.
 Whatever the purpose is for these critters, you will eventually settle on one simple question: what breed should you get?

 There are actually four ideas to consider when choosing a breed: egg production only, eggs and meat combined, exhibition, and meat only.
 Aside from these four, people also count chickens as a hobby and enjoy watching and caring for their chickens.

 If you are concerned only with eggs, White Leghorns, Red Sex Links, and Golden Cornets fit the bill.
 These breeds lay eggs in very well.